A note on p-adic Simpson correspondence: Introduction

-For a small Higgs bundle $(E,\theta)$, the series in \ref{equ:taylorHiggs} is no more convergent.
-So there is an obstruction to define the semilinear action $\rho$ on $E\otimes \hbR$.
-But if we require the Higgs field to be sufficiently small, then the series in \ref{equ:taylorHiggs} is still convergent.
-This leads us to give the following definition. \begin{defi} A Higgs bundle $(E,\theta)$ is called \emph{very small} if $p^{\alpha_0+\frac{1}{p-1}}$ divides $\theta$. \end{defi}
+For a small Higgs bundle $(E,\theta)$, the series in \eqref{equ:taylorHiggs} may no longer converge.
+But if we require the Higgs field $\theta$ to be sufficiently small, then the series in \eqref{equ:taylorHiggs} is still convergent.
+This leads us to give the following definition. \begin{defi} A Higgs bundle $(E,\theta)$ is called \emph{very small} if